Food truck thefts continue across Austin; APD shares tips to protect your business

 Thieves took the trailer from the owner's friend's home the day after Christmas, also stealing a tractor from the owner's friend.

-Maria Arellano is the general manager of Gourdough's and said a theft like this could have been a major hit to the business.
+Maria Arellano is the general manager of Gourdough's.
+She said a theft like this could have been a major hit to the business.

 "We had to take a step back, but now we don't because it was found so fast.
-So, I mean, that helped us out a lot, and now we can keep on going with our plans, our future plans to expand," said Arellano.
+So, I mean, that helped us out a lot.
+And now we can keep on going with our plans, our future plans to expand," Arellano said.

-"I was like, 'They're going to start, you know, taking everything from inside, probably selling it to Facebook Marketplace and stuff like that,'" said Arellano.
+"I was like, 'They're going to start, you know, taking everything from inside, probably selling it to Facebook Marketplace and stuff like that,'" Arellano said.

 The Airstream was already retrofitted with all of the markings the truck needed to be ready for business.
-Officer Crumes said this helps when trying to locate the truck.
+Officer Crumes said that helps when trying to locate a stolen trailer or truck.

-"Add decals because a lot of times some trailers don't have anything on them or they do.
-But add something that is going to be different from everything else, that's going to stick out," said Crumes.
+"Add decals because a lot of times some trailers don't have anything on them, or they do.
+But add something that is going to be different from everything else, that's going to stick out," Crumes said.

-Gourdough's is not the the only restaurant to be targeted.
+Gourdough's is not the the only restaurant that has been targeted.
 Over the past couple of months, APD has seen this happen to other Austin restaurants and people's trailers in general.

 Austin police said they also have detectives dedicated to these types of crimes, so should you steal someone's property, you will be punished to the fullest extent of the law.